-Thank you for your interest in our Graduate Medical Education Program.
-Please review the information below to learn how to apply.Applicants can start applying to our General Surgery and Internal Medicine residency programs on September 15, 2018, through ERAS.
+Learn how to apply to a Northeast Georgia Medical Center (NGMC) Residency Program!Applicants are now being accepted through ERAS for NGMC's General Surgery and Internal Medicine residency programs.
 The application process is specific to each specialty program.
-We will match our first set of PGY-1 residents through the NRMP in March 2019.
+We will match our first set of Internal Medicine and General Surgery PGY-1 residents through the NRMP in March 2019.

 All applicants for Northeast Georgia Medical Center’s (NGMC) residency programs must participate in the National Residency Matching Program (NRMP).
 Our program is ACGME accredited and only accepts applications from ERAS*.

 Your Dean’s Office can assist you in submitting your application along with other appropriate supporting documents.
 Any information submitted outside of ERAS cannot be accepted.

 *ERAS ® streamlines the residency application process for applicants, their Designated Dean’s Offices, Letter of Recommendation (LoR) authors and program directors.
 By providing applicants the ability to build and deliver their application and supporting materials individually or as a package to programs, ERAS provides a centralized but flexible solution to the residency application and documents distribution process.

 Applicants are screened by looking at the quality of their entire application.
 Applicants who meet NGMC’s selection criteria will be invited for an interview.
 Interview and selection criteria may vary from program to program.

 - USMLE Step 1 score or Comlex Part 1 score

 - Personal statement